PataphysicalSociety/soupault.app/site/reference-manual.md

 <module name="Value">

-Contains functions for working with Lua values in ways Lua never intended.
+Contains functions for working with Lua values in ways that PUC-Rio's Lua design never intended.

+##### <function>Value.repr(value)</function>

+Returns a string representation of a Lua value for debug output.

+As of soupault 4.0.0, it's fairly limited.
+For example, tables just produce `"table"`.
+The main advantage is that it's safe to use with any values.
+Lua's `str()` will fail for `nil`, tables etc. so it can't be used for logging values in debug prints.

 ##### <function>Value.is_nil(value)</function>